hoot3464/Stardew-Music-Randomizer/README.md

   - A folder called `assets`
   - The `.dist` folder is something VSCode does

+- UPDATED: see changelog.txt for details.
+New python scripts added for more functionality.
+Make sure to take a look and change file paths in the scripts for your needs.

 - This script actually creates a generalized version of the Piano Valley mod, which simply replaces a lot of the music in the game with soft beautiful piano versions of the tunes you normally hear.
 I'm a huge fan and I'm glad I found out about this mod.
 Huge shoutouts to the people who made it.
 You can find out more here: https://www.nexusmods.com/stardewvalley/mods/7103

 - **Music IDs**: These are targets for playing certain music at specific seasons, times of day, or locations.